yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 using HSTS would in fact weaken overall security (e.g., it can be problematic to use HSTS with self-signed certificates, as described in {{Section 11.3 of RFC6797}}).
-Similar technologies exist for non-HTTP application protocols, such as MTA-STS for mail transfer agents {{?RFC8461}} and methods founded in DNS-Based Authentication of Named Entities (DANE) {{?RFC6698}} for SMTP {{?RFC7672}} and XMPP {{?RFC7712}}.
+Similar technologies exist for non-HTTP application protocols, such as MTA-STS for mail transfer agents {{?RFC8461}} and methods found in DNS-Based Authentication of Named Entities (DANE) {{?RFC6698}} for SMTP {{?RFC7672}} and XMPP {{?RFC7712}}.